 Pharaoh’s intransigence is not for personal reasons.
 All the foundations of Egyptian civilization, a civilization that endured longer than any other civilization in the ancient world – were now being put to the test.

 The king of Egypt was worshipped as a god.
 But Moses was forcing him to obey the real G-d, the G-d of Israel.

 A regime that is founded on a particular assumption will not easily give it up.

-Buses and restaurants may explode, missiles may screech into homes, guards may be needed at the entrance to every store, train stations may look like military checkpoints, there may be fences and walls surrounding towns and roads, concrete reinforcements on every roof, international arrest warrants for senior IDF officers, furious delegitimization campaigns throughout the world and intense anti-Semitism.
+Buses and restaurants may explode, missiles may crash into homes, guards may be needed at the entrance to every store, train stations may look like military checkpoints, there may be fences and walls surrounding towns and roads, concrete reinforcements on every roof, international arrest warrants for senior IDF officers, furious BDS campaigns throughout the world and intense anti-Semitism.
 But all of these plagues cannot change the ways of a regime that has predicated its very existence on the assumptions that have given rise to the plagues, in the first place.

 10 plagues, 50 plagues, 250 plagues – it depends how you count.
 But no plague can convince the regime to act in a way that contradicts the foundations of its existence.
 The surrender of the Oslo assumptions would cause the collapse of the entire house of cards upon which the Israeli regime is founded.